 But if not, click the chat and ask a new question...

+Good question.
+Coffee, one of the world's most beloved beverages, has a rich and storied history that dates back centuries, with one of the most enchanting legends involving dancing goats.
+According to Ethiopian folklore, coffee's energizing effects were first discovered by a goat herder named Kaldi in the 9th century.
+He noticed that his goats, after eating berries from a certain tree, became so lively that they seemed to dance.
 Intrigued by this sight, Kaldi tried the berries himself and experienced a similar invigoration.
 He shared his discovery with a local monastery, where monks used the berries to make a drink that helped them stay awake during long hours of prayer.

 It's all about the flavour.
 The African coffee beans are usually fruitier, which means lighter roasts (to preserve the delicate flavours) and more acidity.
 Both of these conditions lead to washy flavours when mixed with milk and in the worst case, curdled milk.